soumukhe/vBMC-docker-compose/readme.md

 +-------------------+---------------------------------+

 The instackenv.json file should now look like this (note 192.168.24.20 is the ubuntu box where the vBMC container is running:
+Note:  The MAC addresses of the nodes are the real MACs of the VMs, not the fake mac from the output of vbmc show command.

 (undercloud) [stack@undercloud ~]$ cat instackenv.json
 {